CartoDB/carto-vl-training/training-v2/01-getting-started.md

     `const source = new carto.source.Dataset('madrid_listings');`

-    * You can add more than once source to a map.
+    * You can add more than one source to a map.
       * Make sure to give each source `const` a unique name

 ### Define the Viz